 Here is where you will assign users to your campaigns.
 Use the single arrow to select a single user and the double arrows to select all users.

-- Click on Finish to End Setup - Unless you have a large call center there is no need to make any changes on the finish page.
+Click on Finish to End Setup - Unless you have a large call center there is no need to make any changes on the last page.